Los 40 USA

 The British Open has lived through quite some different eras, as it was won six times by amateurs before 1930.
 Then came a period of England domination until the tournament got recognition in the States, as Arnold Palmer took part in it in 1960 to try and win the US Open, the Masters and the Open all in the same year.
 Palmer finished runner-up, but he came back and won it a couple of times, initiating a US era next to Nicklaus and some other players.
 The British Open officially became part of the PGA tour back in 1994.

-This 151st edition of the Open Championship is being held at Royal Liverpool, a links golf course near the home of the Beatles.
-Rory McIlroy won here in 2014 and Tiger Woods won in 2006.
-Brian Harman is currently in the lead at a very tough course that saw Justin Thomas, Dustin Johnson, Phil Mickelson and other big names miss the cut.
+This 151st edition of the Open Championship was held at Royal Liverpool, a links golf course near the home of the Beatles.
+Rory McIlroy won there in 2014 and Tiger Woods won in 2006.
+Brian Harman took home the Claret Jug in 2023 and is trying to defend it in Troon.

 Prizes, records and statistics